• February 26, 2026

 Implications This Year

 The EIC has been around for even longer than the Child Tax Credit, having been first introduced in 1975 under the Ford administration.
 It gives a tax break to low-income earners, offsetting the cost of Social Security taxes.
 Unlike the Child Tax Credit, filers don’t have to have children to claim the EIC.
 But if you are a parent, you can claim qualifying children and potentially increase the amount you are eligible for.
-As well, while the filer needs to have a Social Security number, their children do not.
-This is a change from years prior and allowed more people to qualify for the credit.

 Setting up direct deposit with General Electric Credit Union (GECU) is an easy way to get your tax return faster.
 First, you’ll need the account number for your GECU account and the Credit Union’s routing number (2420-7682-1).
 You can find this information through: